Sketchy91/TrajectoryMod/README.md

 ## About

-Trajectory is a Minecraft mod that [**Add a brief description of what your mod does here.
-For example: "helps players visualize the trajectory of thrown entities like arrows or snowballs."**]
+Trajectory is a Minecraft mod that helps players visualize the trajectory of thrown entities like arrows or snowballs.

 ## Installation

 1.  **Ensure you have Fabric Loader installed for Minecraft 1.21.4.** If not, download it from the official Fabric website.
-2.  **Download the mod.** You can find releases on [**Link to your mod's release page here, e.g., CurseForge, Modrinth, or your GitHub releases**].
+2.  **Download the mod.**
 3.  **Place the downloaded `.jar` file into your Minecraft `mods` folder.**

 ## Building from Source